regro/cf-scripts/README.md

 - `CF_TICK_CONTAINER_NAME`: the name of the container to use in the bot, otherwise defaults to `ghcr.io/regro/conda-forge-tick`
 - `CF_TICK_CONTAINER_TAG`: set this to override the default container tag used in production runs, otherwise the value of `__version__` is used

+For testing purposes, the following additional environment variables are read:

+- `CF_TICK_OVERRIDE_CONDA_FORGE_ORG`: the name of the GitHub organization that contains the feedstocks (defaults to `conda-forge`)

 ### Running Tests

 The test suite relies on `pytest` and uses `docker`.
 To run the tests, use the following command: